-Question Answer

-(1) We note Aurizon Network's response to Question 2 (14 June 2019 questions) regarding the application of Part 3 in the event of a specific change in shareholding.
-We note Aurizon Network's following response:

-If Aurizon Network were to acquire an interest in a company in an upstream or downstream market, when:

-- none of Aurizon Network's shares were held by Aurizon Holdings or any Related Party of Aurizon Holdings; and - neither the new owner of Aurizon Network nor any of its Related Parties held shares in the upstream/downstream market company,

-Aurizon Network would not have any economic or other incentive to discriminate in favour of that company as it would not be related to that company.
-In those circumstances, there would no need for the ringfencing obligations other than those expressly preserved in clause 3.1(b) to continue.

-- (a) Do the proposed amendments, and their consequential impacts, address the situation where the related party to Aurizon Network is not Aurizon Holdings/Group? - (b) We note that under clause 3.1(b), if shares in Aurizon Network are no longer owned by Aurizon Holdings or any Related Party of Aurizon Holdings, clause 3.4(a) would fall

-In response to question 1(a), the proposed amendments to clause 3.1 provide that:

-- the entirety of Part 3 continues to apply where any shares in Aurizon Network are held by Aurizon Holdings or any Related Party of Aurizon Holdings; - important sections of Part 3 (particularly those relating to confidentiality obligations) continue to apply even in circumstances where the related party to Aurizon Network is not Aurizon Holdings or any Related Party of Aurizon Holdings; and - other parts of Part 3 would not be relevant in circumstances where Aurizon Network is no longer in the Aurizon Group - for example, the provisions relating to accounting separation, the restrictions on transfers and secondments and the detailed provisions for independent governance.
+Question Answer (1) We note Aurizon Network's response to Question 2 (14 June questions) regarding the application of Part 3 in the event of a schange in shareholding.
+We note Aurizon Network's fol response: If Aurizon Network were to acquire an interest in a company in an upstream or downstream market, when: none of Aurizon Network's shares were held by Aurizon Holdings or any Related Party of Aurizon Holdings; and neither the new owner of Aurizon Network nor any of its Related Parties held shares in the upstream/downstream market company, Aurizon Network would not have any economic or other incentive to discriminate in favour of that company as it would not be related to that company.
+In those circumstances, there would no need for the ringfencing obligations other than those expressly preserved in clause 3.1(b) to continue. (a) Do the proposed amendments, and their conseq impacts, address the situation where the related partice network is not Aurizon Holdings/Group? (b) We note that under clause 3.1(b), if shares in A Network are no longer owned by Aurizon Holdings Related Party of Aurizon Holdings, clause 3.4(a) work that: the entirety of Part 3 continues to apply where any shares in Aurizon Network are held by Aurizon Holdings or any Related Party of Aurizon Holdings; important sections of Part 3 (particularly those relating to confidentiality obligations) continue to apply even in circumstances where the related party to Aurizon Network is not Aurizon Holdings or any Related Party of Aurizon Holdings; other parts of Part 3 would not be relevant in circumstances where Aurizon Network is no longer in the Aurizon Group - for example, the provisions relating to accounting separation, the restrictions on transfers and secondments and the detailed provisions for independent governance.
 In addition (and in relation to questions 1(b) and 1(c)), Aurizon Network and industry consider that the provisions of the Queensland Competition Authority Act 1997 (Qld) (QCA Act) provide sufficient protections, even in circumstances where a related party to Aurizon Network is not Aurizon Holdings or any Related Party of Aurizon Holdings.
 For example, the QCA Act:

-• prohibits Aurizon Network and any related body corporate of Aurizon